smilg/3ddie/README.md

 [firmware/](firmware/): contains firmware for 3ddie.
 Currently, this only includes the start of the I²C to USB bridge firmware for the RP2040 to allow connection between the MGC3130 and Microchip's Aurea software.
 The submodules in that folder are projects that we are basing this off of.

 [silkscreen_images/](silkscreen_images/): contains the image files for the silkscreen art on the PCB.
-These were converted to footprints using Kicad:s built-in tool.
+These were converted to footprints using Kicad's built-in tool.